-Even the ‘weirdest’ or ‘least attractive’ traits of our personalities can help to make us the people we are.
-Let’s face it—if we didn’t all have our own quirks and unique qualities, life would likely be boring!
+Even the weirdest or least attractive traits of our personalities can help to make us the people we are.
+Let’s face it—if we didn’t all have our own quirks and unique qualities, life would be boring.

 As a chronically messy person, you know that there are far better things to do with your life and time than focus on others.
 Although you’ve been judged for your choices, actions, and lifestyle, you don’t continue that negative energy cycle.